MicrosoftDocs/openapi-docs/OpenAPI/kiota/includes/get-azure-auth-code-manually.md

 1. Sign in with your Microsoft account.
 Review the requested permissions and grant consent to continue.

 1. Once authentication completes, your browser will redirect to `http://localhost`.
-The browser will display an error which can be safely ignored.
+The browser displays an error that can be safely ignored.

 1. Copy the URL from your browser's address bar.

 1. Copy everything in the URL between `code=` and `&`.
-This is the authorization code.
+This value is the authorization code.